johnfanv2/LenovoLegionLinux/README.md

 - You might want to create different scripts for different usages.
 Just copy it and adapt the values.

 ### Change power mode from software
 For this to work, you must install the kernel module permanently (see above).
-Alternatively, you can restart the the power daemon (`systemctl reload power-profiles-daemon.service` in Ubuntu) after reloading the kernel module (see above).
+Alternatively, you can restart the the power daemon (`systemctl restart power-profiles-daemon.service` in Ubuntu) after reloading the kernel module (see above).

 #### Modify/Control with GUI
 In Ubuntu/Gnome go to `Settings->Power->Power Mode/Power Saving Option` or the applet in the top right.